 Australian Government Research Training Program (RTP) place

-To receive an RTP Fee-offset scholarship you need to be an Australian citizen, permanent resident, permanent humanitarian visa holder or New Zealand citizen and accepted into the Doctor of Philosophy, Master of Philosophy or Research doctorate or Masters by research.
+To receive an RTP Fee-offset scholarship you need to be an Australian citizen, permanent resident, permanent humanitarian visa holder or New Zealand citizen and accepted into the Doctor of Philosophy, Master of Philosophy or Research doctorate or masters by research.

 If accepted, you are exempt from paying tuition fees for your course.
-This exemption is valid for up to four years if you're enrolled in a doctoral program and up to two years if you're enrolled in a masters degree.
+This exemption is valid for up to four years if you're enrolled in a doctoral program and up to two years if you're enrolled in a masters course.

 If you enrol in additional subjects or courses during your enrolment, you may incur an additional cost, such as a student contribution if it's a Commonwealth Supported Place (CSP), or tuition fees if it's an Australian fee-paying place.